mattcroat/joy-of-code/posts/svelte-attachments-explained/svelte-attachments-explained.md

 <div use:to={{ rotation: 360, duration: 2 }} class="box">
 ```

+The `to` action has the `element` as the first argument, and the `options` as the second argument.
+You can return an `update` function or use an `$effect` for updates which brings us to their disadvantages.

 Svelte actions are one of my favorite underrated Svelte features, but they're not perfect:

 ```svelte:actions